Serhobo/Chris_Richardson_Introduction/content/post/EDIHARM/index.md

 ![image](https://user-images.githubusercontent.com/45409769/166325766-44c33c86-8fc8-4fc3-81a6-9db41f14d4ef.png)

-Based on the accuracy I managed to achieve, I would state I have NOT achieved my goals.
+Based on the accuracy I achieved, I would state I have NOT achieved my goal, and that is highly disappointing.
 My accuracy for the previous image classifer was higher even after correcting my tainted testing data.
 I believe the sheer volume of classes harmed the accuracy to a far greater magnitude than I had envisioned.

 The majority of this project became a experimentation on hyperparameter tuning as I familiarized myself more with the structure of a CNN.
 I spent over two days attempting to correct an unforeseen error that arose from my out_features not matching my total count of classes.
 This forced me to perform a re-review of what each of the parameters in the model.
 However, I quickly became aware that I was, at most, going to achieve a +~10% to the accuracy.
 With each change, I meeked out marginal upgrades.
 This raised my accuracy at the time, 22% on Version 6 on Kaggle(https://www.kaggle.com/code/richardsonchris/edible-or-harmful-take-2/notebook), up to 33% on Version 14.
 I expected this to be more fruitful, as I experience a much greater gain during the first image classifer program.
 This has lead me to my new hypothesis that my dataset is at fault.